Dream-IF: Dynamic Relative EnhAnceMent for Image Fusion: Experiments

 \subsection{Performance on Downstream Task}

 We perform experiments on object detection to verify the compatibility of Dream-IF with high-level downstream tasks.
-Specifically, we train the YOLOv5~\cite{yolov5} detector on the LLVIP dataset, using fusion results generated by competitive comparison methods, and evaluate performance using recall and mAP.
+Specifically, we train the YOLOv11~\cite{khanam2024yolov11} detector on the LLVIP dataset, using fusion results generated by competitive comparison methods, and evaluate performance using recall and mAP.
 As shown in Table~\ref{tab:det}, Dream-IF outperforms the competition in object detection, achieving the best performance in recall, mAP@.5, and mAP.5:.95.
-Additionally, Fig.~\ref{fig:det} shows that most comparison methods can identify the main target but fail to detect smaller or incomplete targets.
-In contrast, our method successfully detects all objects in the scene, while other methods either miss detections or yield false positives, demonstrating Dream-IF’s enhanced detection accuracy, particularly for hard-to-detect targets.
+Additionally, visualizations of the comparisons in object detection are shown in the Appendix.